magentabusiness/IoT-Quickstart/Advanced_Topics/Request_Client_Certificate.md

 # Request your Certificate from T-Mobile

-1. Send the *.csr File to "TODO"@t-mobile.at to get your certificate.
+1. Send the *.csr File to service4iot@t-mobile.at to get your certificate.
 Within seven days you will receive your Certificate.
 2. When you have received your Certificate, you can use it with your Key-File in your application, or with Postman instead of the Demo Certificates.